ajax-01/gitskills/readme.txt

-createing a new branch is quick AND simple hh.
+createing B new branch is quick AND simple hh.